-Four years later we our Army existence is completely over.
+Four years later, our Army existence is completely over.
 I look back and realize I couldn’t see what I was going through.
-Glad to be on the other side, I strive to tell the stories of the brides still in the midst of the trial and honor them for the things they can’t see.
+Glad to be on the other side, I strive to inspire through the stories of the brides still in the midst of the trial and honor them for the things they can’t see.

 Through sharing my own experiences and the lessons I have learned, I hope to help new wives find their way and thrive in spite of the challenges of the military.